This page was reviewed under our medical and editorial policy by

 Differentiation refers to the degree of similarity or difference between the cancer cells and healthy cells.

 Doctors sometimes assign a grade to a tumor based on this cell differentiation.
-Typically, tumors are given one of three grades:
+Typically, adenocarcinoma tumors are given one of three grades:

 Determining a cancer’s grade is an essential part of the diagnostic process for some adenocarcinomas, including those that affect the breast, kidney and prostate.
 For these types of cancer, the differentiation of cells is often highly related to their growth speed, and it may help inform a patient’s prognosis and treatment.
 However, for other cancers, such as adenocarcinoma of the lung, differentiation is usually not an accurate method of predicting the outcome or likelihood that the cancer will spread.